dougbutner/web-4/README.md

   }
 }
 ```
-Below is a brief example of using a signed time token.
+Below is a brief example of how one could use a signed time token as a JWT.

 See Appendix A for more detailed pseudocode of a time token.
 ```